 Healthy Overnight Oats

-This overnight oats recipe doesn't have any added sugars since I like the flavor of the berries and it's otherwise a pretty straightforward toddler breakfast.
+This overnight oats recipe doesn’t have any added sugars since I like the flavor of the berries and it’s otherwise a pretty straightforward toddler breakfast or baby food.
 You can always add a little honey or maple syrup if you prefer, or use vanilla yogurt I’d your child is used to sweetened yogurt.
 You can also get fancy by adding other nuts or fruit.

 The recipe contains a nicely balanced mix of protein from the yogurt and seeds, complex carbohydrates from the oats, and vitamins from the fruit.